 DPI (Parallel Display Interface)

-An up-to-24-bit parallel RGB interface is available on all Raspberry Pi boards with the 40 way header (A+, B+, Pi2, Pi3, Zero) and Compute Module.
+An up-to-24-bit parallel RGB interface is available on all Raspberry Pi boards with the 40 way header and the Compute Modules.
 This interface allows parallel RGB displays to be attached to the Raspberry Pi GPIO either in RGB24 (8 bits for red, green and blue) or RGB666 (6 bits per colour) or RGB565 (5 bits red, 6 green, and 5 blue).

 This interface is controlled by the GPU firmware and can be programmed by a user via special config.txt parameters and by enabling the correct Linux Device Tree overlay.

 One of the alternate functions selectable on bank 0 of the Raspberry Pi GPIO is DPI (Display Parallel Interface) which is a simple clocked parallel interface (up to 8 bits of R, G and B; clock, enable, hsync, and vsync).
 This interface is available as alternate function 2 (ALT2) on GPIO bank 0:

 Note that there are various ways that the colour values can be presented on the DPI output pins in either 565, 666, or 24-bit modes (see the following table and the

 Note that all other peripheral overlays that use conflicting GPIO pins must be disabled.
 In config.txt, take care to comment out or invert any dtparams that enable I2C or SPI:

 The output format (clock, colour format, sync polarity, enable) can be controlled with a magic number (unsigned integer or hex value prefixed with 0x) passed to the